 Spec drift is the most structurally dangerous.
 Thoughtworks identifies that "code generation from spec to LLM is not deterministic, which creates challenges for upgrades and maintenance."
 AI agents that make autonomous multi-file changes in a single session can propagate spec drift across an entire codebase in a single pass.
 The fix: treat spec files as version-controlled artifacts and diff them after each regeneration.

-Test inversion occurs when AI generates both code and tests, producing tautological tests that validate what the AI implemented rather than what the system requires.
-The article's earlier-cited practitioner example is a community signal rather than a primary technical source, so the safer conclusion is narrower: when AI writes both sides of the contract, teams risk tests that mirror implementation rather than requirements.
-The structural countermeasure is the same: write tests before code, preventing the AI from generating tests that merely reflect its own output.
+Test inversion occurs when AI generates both code and tests.
+The result is tautological tests that confirm whatever the implementation does while leaving the system's real requirements unverified.
+The earlier Beck example is a community signal rather than a primary technical source, so treat it as illustrative.
+The countermeasure is structural.
+Write the tests before the code, so the AI cannot grade its own work.

 Semantic drift in refactoring is the quietest failure mode.
 AI-generated refactoring can change a function's behavior without touching its interface, escaping type checkers and integration tests entirely.
 The pattern shows up often in database access: the agent replaces a batched query with individual lookups.
 The signature is unchanged, unit tests pass, and the problem surfaces only under production load.
 Catching this requires property-based or performance tests at the contract boundary, not just behavioral assertions.

 Architectural drift compounds in large codebases where AI agents operate with limited context.
-GitClear research documented growth in code cloning alongside the adoption of AI assistants.
-The artifact is familiar: the agent creates a new HTTP client when a centralized one exists, or uses raw SQL when a repository pattern is in place.
+The symptom is familiar: the agent creates a new HTTP client when a centralized one exists, or uses raw SQL when a repository pattern is in place.

 Decision Framework: When to Write, When to Generate, When to Stop